 - Defective design.
-You can be harmed by a product that is manufactured properly, with high-quality materials, if the design was defective.
-This means that even when you use the product as intended, the defective design made it dangerous.
-If you or a loved one were injured or killed due to a design defect, you will need to prove that the design was defective and that the responsible parties should have known that this defect could cause injury or death.
-If the design defect couldn’t be cured or designed in an alternative manner, the responsible parties need to issue appropriate warnings about the hazards of using the product.
+You can be harmed by a product manufactured properly, with high-quality materials, if the design is defective.
+This means that the defective design makes it dangerous even when you use the product as intended.
+If you or a loved one were injured or killed due to a design defect, you must prove that the design was defective and that the responsible parties should have known that this defect could cause injury or death.
+If the design defect couldn’t be cured or designed in an alternative manner, the responsible parties must issue appropriate warnings about the product’s hazards.

 - Defective manufacturing process.
 If the manufacturer makes a mistake in the manufacturing process, it can be held liable for causing a product defect.
 A product may be properly designed but put together carelessly or with inferior parts or materials.

 - Labeling or failure to warn.
 In a failure to warn claim, you must prove that you did not receive adequate warning about the product or instructions for its use.
 The parties involved have to issue a warning about any known dangers which you, as the consumer or end-user, wouldn’t otherwise be reasonably expected to know.
 For example, if you weren’t given proper instructions on taking a prescription drug or given notice of potential drug interactions or side effects, that could be considered a failure to warn.